- Grow up to three plants in their home.

 - DHHS issued Medical Cannabis Program card

-We do not accept other forms of ID (such as cards issued from doctor’s offices, other photo IDs, passports, etc.) By law, if you do not have the proper ID, we must turn you away.
+We do not accept other forms of ID (such as cards issued from doctor’s offices, other photo IDs, etc.) By law, if you do not have the proper ID, we must turn you away.
 Avoid disappointment and come prepared!

-Wellness Connection of Maine accepts out-of-state members (visiting qualifying patients).
+Wellness Connection of Maine accepts out-of-state members (visiting qualifying patients) from the following states that have been approved by the state of Maine:

 - Home-jurisdiction certification: The visitor shall possess a valid medical use of marijuana certification issued by the visitor’s home jurisdiction.

 - Photographic identification: The visitor shall possess a valid Government Issued ID or Driver’s License.

 Wellness Connection of Maine has a price structure designed to make wellness services and medicine affordable for all of its members.
 Ask our staff if you qualify for a preferred rate reduction.